 - Are age 18 or older (students in a high school transition program are welcome)

 - Want to take part in a supportive community of peers

 - Want to build skills that promote independence

 We welcome people who need high levels of support or supervision for everyday activities.
 If a participant needs help from a caregiver, their caregiver must attend class to assist them.

-To best serve the diverse needs of each participant, classes are divided into basic, moderate, advanced and all.
+To best serve the diverse needs of each participant, classes are divided into different levels ( Level I, II, III and all).
 Learn more.

 About Our Facility